-- Credit risk is incurred by lending Als when they finance 2.2.1 their clients to subscribe for new shares in an IPO.
-Lending Als may also be exposed to credit concentration risk if appropriate limits are not imposed to control the level of exposure to individual clients, or in respect of each new share issue.
-If the new share issue is heavily over-subscribed, the credit risk involved can be substantially reduced.
-This is because the actual lending to those borrowers subscribing for new shares would be reduced to the credit needed to finance the allotted shares, the number of which may be a small fraction of the total number of shares applied for.
+2.2.1 Credit risk is incurred by lending Als when they finance their clients to subscribe for IPO shares.
+Lending Als may also be exposed to credit concentration risk if appropriate limits are not imposed to control the level of exposure to individual clients, or in respect of each IPO share issue.
+If the IPO share issue is heavily over-subscribed, the credit risk involved can be substantially reduced.
+This is because the actual lending to those borrowers subscribing for IPO shares would be reduced to the credit needed to finance the allotted shares, the number of which may be a small fraction of the total number of shares applied for.
 However, it is difficult for a lending AI to predict accurately the subscription rate of an IPO.
-If the actual subscription rate is far lower than its estimate, the application monies would not be available to reduce the borrowers' outstanding loans to the lending AI. - 2.2.2 Lending Als incur credit risk to the receiving bank as well, and such exposure (in terms of the total amount of refunds from the receiving bank on all unsuccessful and partially unsuccessful applications of their borrowers) is usually much larger in size than their total exposure to individual borrowers. - 2.2.3 With the allotted shares as the underlying collateral, lending Als are exposed to the risk that the market value of the new shares may fall below the subscription price if the borrower defaults and the lending Al has to rely on disposal of the allotted shares to collect its loan.
-This risk will increase if the subscription rate of the new share issue turns out to be lower than expected and, in particular, if the new share issue is under-subscribed.
-In principle, this market risk can be covered by a margin requirement.
+If the actual subscription rate is far lower than its estimate, the application monies may not be available to reduce the borrowers' outstanding loans to the lending AI.